 Refer GCR 246 which makes it a condition of entry to display the sponsor's advertising material.
-Vehicle and competitors who do not comply with the following provisions a) to k) will not be passed by the Scrutineers for non-compliance refer SSR 318 A [xiii] b) Any application for an exemption from this regulation must be made to the CRO who will make a ruling in consultation with the sponsor's a) Number Panel (Large)
+Vehicle and competitors who do not comply with the following provisions a) to k) will not be passed by the regulation must be made to the CRO who will make a ruling in consultation with the sponsor's representative. a) Number Panel (Large)